 The EPE bit indicates whether the last erase or program operation completed successfully or not.
 If at least one byte during the erase or program operation did not erase or program properly, then the EPE bit will be set to the Logic 1 state.
-The EPE bit will not be set if an erase or program operation aborts for any reason, such as an attempt to erase or program a protected region.
+The EPE bit will not be set if an erase or program operation aborts for any reason, such as an attempt to erase or program a protected region or a locked down sector or an attempt to erase or program a suspended sector.
 The EPE bit is updated after every erase and program operation.